msword2image/msword2image-php/README.md

 // Please make sure output file is writable by your PHP process.
 ```

-### 2. Convert from Word document URL to base 64 encoded PNG string
+### 2. Convert from Word document URL to base 64 PNG string

 ```php
 $convert = new MsWordToImageConvert($apiUser, $apiKey);